August 9, 2021

 The thing is, no matter what kind of trauma you have endured, you are not alone.
 Here is why.

-Overwhelmingly, across society, very few people report.
+Overwhelmingly, across society, very few people report it.
 And sadly, that doesn’t change the prevalence of trauma in our communities; if anything, it just means that data is underrepresenting it.

 Post Traumatic Stress Disorder